 New York Times has already created an in-house vision of what this would look like centered around restaurant reviews.
 This location view maps NYT content to restaurants in the city, effectively showing readers location-based content that fits their preferences and interests.
 The ability to filter for these seemed like a no brainer.
 But what if NYT already knew your preferences and interests?
 What if the queue was already tailored to your eating habits without filtering?
 As a standalone browser feature, this would have to be used with Google maps in order to get directions.

 Looking at the current landscape was the easy part, we had yet to interview users.
 Once we did, we started to get some interesting insights.

 I would like to see reviews from a good source such as the New York Times instead of just people’s reviews because sometimes they can be just complaints saying this was good or bad … but when you have critically written reviews, sometimes that is more helpful than just random people giving reviews. — Annie M

 We broke down our users into what could be described as a content consumption spectrum.
-The majority of the users we were trying to reach fell within the tactical to exploratory range and our users leaned towards more exploratory.
+The majority of the users we were trying to reach fell within the tactical to the exploratory range and our users leaned towards more exploratory.
 These users are not planners when it comes to leisure activities.
-Gravitating to whatever is in their orbit comes natural to them: what they heard about, what their friends are doing or that banner for a party they saw on the subway.
+Gravitating to whatever is in their orbit comes naturally to them: what they heard about, what their friends are doing or that banner for a party they saw on the subway.